tyrvi/cs4223-compiler-construction/sgc/README.md

 ## Usage
 sgc [-h] [-o outfile] [-d] infile
-* `-h` displays usage information and exits without any compilation
+* `-h` displays usage information and exits.
 * `-d` prints the symbol table and compiled gstal to stdout.
-Will not output to file specified with -o
+When this option is selected nothing will be written to any output file even if the `-o` option is used
+.
-* `-o outfile` specify a file to output the gstal to if not included defaults to a.gstal.
+* `-o outfile` specify a file to output the gstal to if not included defaults to `a.gstal`.
 It is recommended to name your files with the .gstal exstension although not required.